AkitaBox Releases Inspection Software, Growing Portfolio of Facility Management Applications

 - Occupational Health and Safety (OSHA) standards

-If your organization is looking to learn more about the AkitaBox Capital Management application, please contact AkitaBox at (608) 729-9191 or visit https://home.akitabox.com/product/app/Inspections
+If your organization is looking to learn more about the AkitaBox Capital Inspections application, please contact AkitaBox at (608) 729-9191 or visit https://home.akitabox.com/product/app/Inspections

 AkitaBox is the leading facility management software provider dedicated to improving the way people manage and interact with the buildings they occupy.
 Founded in 2015, AkitaBox currently supplies accurate data management tools and implementation services to over 250 million square feet of educational, commercial, healthcare and governmental organizations in the United States.
 For more information, visit home.akitabox.com.